barisicgroup/unf/README.md

 - `[object]` **externalFiles:** array of files which are referenced throughout the UNF file's content
   - `number` **id:** unique number ID
   - `string` **path:** path to the file / file name
-    - If the file is not included, relative path starting from the location of the UNF file may be provided to reference it
+    - If the file is not included (see *isIncluded* field), relative path starting from the location of the UNF file may be provided to reference it
     - Otherwise, the name will be used to search for the file data inside of the UNF file
   - `boolean` **isIncluded:** boolean determining whether the file is included in this UNF file or is provided externally
     - *Including external files inside the UNF file works as follows.
 First, UNF JSON is saved to a file.
 Then, for each included external file, line with the following content: "#INCLUDED_FILE <file_name>" is present immediately followed by the content of the inserted file starting on the next line.
 Finally, the resulting UNF file must end with a new line.*